 The Origin of Robinson College Gardens

 Our College Gardens date back to late Victorian and Early Edwardian times and everyone is encouraged to enjoy this wonderful heritage together with the more recent landscaping and plantings.
 There are seats, benches and tables around for students to use and indeed the gardens are well used in the warm summer months for relaxation and study.
 This includes welcoming students to walk anywhere on the lawns.
 However, when the soil is wet in the winter we ask people to keep to the paths rather than taking short cuts and risk damaging the turf.
 Ball games are not allowed (there are sports fields nearby) but when the College is closed to the public in the Easter Term exam period, to help with relaxation students can play Frisbee and croquet.
-Outside the closed period the gardens are open under the National Gardens Scheme (NGS) with entry via the Porters' Lodge where a Gardens Guide can be purchased in aid of the NGS charities such as Marie Curie Cancer.
+Outside the closed period the gardens are open under the National Garden Scheme (NGS) with entry via the Porters' Lodge where a Gardens Guide can be purchased in aid of the NGS charities such as Macmillan Cancer Support and Marie Curie.
 Further details on the NGS links highlighted in blue to the right.

 Robinson College Gardens are a fusion of 10 pre-existing gardens which are subtly linked while still retaining their distinctive character.
 We now benefit from the plantings of the 1890's - early 1900's and from the focal water garden developed during the building of the College.
 Thus, magnificent mature trees and wilder areas are juxtaposed with more formal sections to make a diverse garden full of historical and horticultural interest which has become a haven for wildlife and a pleasure to the eye.